Breast Augmentation Introduction

 Results from breast augmentation are immediately visible.
 However, the implants take weeks to settle, so an ideal shape will not be achieved until approximately two months following surgery.
 Because of differences in the size of the muscle and implants, some patients may take more time to obtain their final result.

-Will I need to have my implants replaced in the future?
+Will I need to have my breast implants replaced in the future?

 Breast implants are not designed to be “lifetime” medical devices, but they can last several years with proper care.
 Some women have their implants for 25 years before they need to have them replaced.
 Some women end up having them replaced at seven to eight years.